228cmc/DungeonDoom/README.md

 - `chaseHuman()`: Moves toward the human.

 ### **Wall**
-Represents a wall.
+Represents a wall

 ### **Gold**
 Represents gold.
 Includes:
 - `requiredGold()`: Shows how much gold you need to win.

 ### **EmptyFloor**
-Checks the board dimensions and validates lines in the board file.
+Checks the board dimensions and validates lines in the board file

 ## How to Play